scriptsandthings/Jamf_things/Bash/Jamf/API/self-service-policy-scopes/README.md

 # Self Service policy scopes

-`scripts/Generate_Self_Service_Policy_Report.sh` walks every policy in Jamf Pro, keeps the ones flagged as Self Service policies, and writes a TSV report of what they are and **who they are scoped to**.
+`scripts/Generate_Self_Service_Policy_Report.sh` walks every policy in Jamf Pro, keeps the ones flagged as Self Service policies, and writes a CSV report of what they are and **who they are scoped to**.

 The scope columns are the point.
 Jamf Pro's own policy list will tell you a